multapaucis/neighborhoodMap/README.md

-#Mile  High Dog Parks
+# Mile  High Dog Parks
-This is a website designed to show Dog Parks in the Broomfield, CO area.
+This is a simple website designed to show Dog Parks in the Broomfield, CO area.
 It is written in HTML, JavaScript, and CSS using a Knockout JS framework.

-##APIS
+## APIS
-It uses both Google Maps and Accuweather APIs to provide information on the dogparks listed.
+It uses both Google Maps and Accuweather APIs to provide information on the dog parks listed.

-###Instructions
+## Instructions
 In order the open this webpage `index.html` must be saved in the main directory with the `CSS` and `js` subdirectories.
-You can then open `index.html` in your Web Browser of Choice.
+You can then open `index.html` in your Web Browser of choice.